 - Substance Abuse and Mental Health Services Administration (SAMHSA): 877-726-4727

 - National Suicide Prevention Lifeline: 800-273-8255

 Additional Opiate Helplines

-If you or someone else you know is in a genuinely life-threatening situation—such as opiate overdose—call 911 for emergency medical assistance.
+If you or someone else you know is in a genuinely life-threatening situation—such as opioid overdose—call 911 for emergency medical assistance.

-But for non-emergency issues, you can reach out to several other hotlines for information about opiate addiction treatment.
-They will walk you through your current situation and direct you to the right place to get you the help that you need.
+But for non-emergency issues, you can reach out to several other hotlines for information about opioid use and opioid addiction treatment resources.

 - Covenant House Teen Hotline: This organization has served the needs of runaways in crisis for many years since they may be more likely to encounter issues with drugs and alcohol because of fleeing an abusive home environment or even human trafficking: 1-800-RUNAWAY (786-2929).

 - Crisis Text Line: The only national hotline designed for those in crisis who prefer texting as a form of communication: text CONNECT to 741741.